hdbc/hdbc-odbc/README.txt

 The steps to install are:

-1) Examine HDBC-postgresql.cabal and edit the include-dirs line to point to your local PostgreSQL installation.
-If necessary, uncomment and edit the extra-lib-dirs line to point to your local PostgreSQL installation.
+1) Examine HDBC-odbc.cabal and edit the include-dirs line to point to your local ODBC installation.
+If necessary, uncomment and edit the extra-lib-dirs line to point to your local ODBC installation.

 2) ghc --make -o setup Setup.lhs